Book Milford Track Tours

 What are the timings of Milford Track?

 Milford Track guided walks are open during the Great Walks season, typically from late October to late April.
 Exact dates may vary, so checking them before you plan your Milford Track hike is advisable.
-Advance Milford Track bookings are recommended.
+Booking your tour in advance is recommended.

 Where is Milford Track located?